 Immediately out of the bus station we saw orthodox Jews dressed in dark colors men wearing hats and women in long skirts everywhere.
-It sort of reminded me of Amish country in a way, people living a traditional life in a modern society.
+It sort of reminded me of home growing up around Amish country in a way, people living a traditional life in a modern society.
 People, in general, were dressed more conservatively and even the climate even though we were only 40 minutes away from the coast.
 It seriously felt like we were in another country altogether.

 Then there were the Israeli guards walking around everywhere with their machine guns.
 Every citizen in Israel is required to at least two years in military service, men and women.
 We kept seeing young women and men dressed in uniform carrying machine guns texting on their phone like it was no big deal.
 That was interesting to witness.

 The architecture of the city is beautiful, we stayed near Machane Yehuda market our first nights and loved the area.
 We could see ourselves living here too.

 We spent the rest of our time in Old City staying at the luxurious Mamilla Hotel.
 Old City is out of this world.
 We could have spent a month here just exploring every nook and cranny of this place.
 Not only is it incredibly photogenic and packed full of history but there are 3 major religions that share this city, Judaism, Christianity, and Islam.
 It’s such a breathtaking and unique place.

 Even though neither of us is religious, we always thought that the buildings used as places to worship for any religion are always the most beautiful, intricate, and interesting places to visit.